jedrzejme/DynamicDNSUsingCloudflare/readme.md

 ## Using docker-compose to run Dynamic DNS using Cloudflare
 1) Install docker and docker-compose
-2) Create new directory called whoever you want
+2) Create new directory called however you want
 3) Create docker-compose.yml file and paste this inside the file:
 ```
 version: '3'